 Check out our picks of the best purple quotes for more purple inspiration.

 Yellow is the color of the sun, and it gives us feelings of hope, happiness, and positivity.
 When we think of summer colors, yellow often comes to mind.
-It brings feelings of warmth and optimism.
+It brings feelings of warmth and optimism, even aiding a positive attitude.

 Like other colors, yellow also has different shades that can communicate different meanings.
 Light yellows can evoke feelings of happiness, while warm yellows can mean healthy and natural.
-A good use of yellow is in the Ikea logo as buying new pieces of furniture can bring about joy and happiness.
+A good use of yellow is in the Ikea logo, as buying new pieces of furniture can bring about joy and happiness.
+Think yellow ribbons, yellow flows, and a bright yellow palette, and you'll think of a warm tone, and happier associations.

 Pink often revolves around romance, tenderness, playfulness, and femininity.
 There’s the association of pink as a feminine color in modern times.
 In this light, you’ll find that many products targeted at girls and women come in pink.